Live & study in London

 The spectacular entrance hall of the Natural History Museum

 Shopping, sports & lifestyle

 London is a celebrated shopping and fashion destination, home to famous designers and lifestyle brands.
-However, shopping doesn't have to be expensive.
-London's diverse population has brought with it goods and skills from all over the world with retailers to match every pocket.
-In the city's thousands of markets and shops you can find almost anything from anywhere on earth.
+Additionally, in the city's thousands of markets and shops you can find almost anything from anywhere on earth.
 The food scene is equally infused with an international flavour.
 Whether you have a taste for high-end restaurants or simple street vendors, London has cuisine for you.

 For those who like healthy eating, it's possible to buy fresh ingredients every day of the week.
 Most cafés and restaurants offer healthy menu options and can cater for special dietary requirements.
 London is also home to a huge number of gyms, sports centres and fitness groups.
 Joggers and cyclists are a common sight, and many of the parks include fitness equipment.

 London is a fantastic destination for sports fans.
 World famous stadiums such as Twickenham, Wembley, Wimbledon and Lords host major tournaments in rugby, football, tennis and cricket.
 Other events are well represented too, with a sporting fixture of some kind available to see every week of the year.

 London's bars and clubs offer a wide variety of music, entertainment and nightlife.
 The city has many pubs, many of which show televised sports, host live music and comedy, or run regular pub quizzes.
 More traditional pubs maintain a quieter atmosphere and many have beer gardens.
 Some London museums run late-night exhibitions and a number of venues across the city host late cinema screenings.
 Whatever your destination, London's network of Night Buses, fleet of taxis and the 24-hour Tube service on Fridays and Saturdays means you can always get home safely.